jianyanglab/dNdS-Fun/README.md

 ## Contact
-If you have any questions for dNdSFun, please feel free to leave messages on the github issues or contact me <zhengmengyue@westlake.edu.cn>.
+If you have any questions for dNdSFun, please feel free to leave messages on the github issues or contact us <zhengmengyue@westlake.edu.cn> <houjunren@westlake.edu.cn>.

 ## Citation